Xpitfire/handson-ml/Book-Corrections.md

 Book Issues
 ==========================

-This is a list of issues that where found within the book and may be reported to the author for correction.
+This is a list of issues that I found within the book.

 Page | Error | Correction
 ---- | ----- | ----------